 Continuing with the same book example, you might want the user to either directly go and purchase the book, or start by reading a sample of pages for free.
 Here comes the importance of defining the user’s next step via the so-important Call-To-Action button.
 Again, there are many psychological processes which can be taken into consideration when deciding on the exact appeal (You might consider a read through Joanna Wiebe’s article on the subject matter).

-Rule nr.
-1 of the Usability classes is Steve Krug’s famous statement: “Don’t make me think!”.
+Rule #1 of usability is Steve Krug’s famous statement: “Don’t make me think!”.
 With reference to landing pages, this means not letting the user get lost.
 Every single click and its triggered action must be as simple and straightforward as possible.
-Thus, avoiding the possibility of spoiling the user’s experience and consequently – chasing him off the page.
+Thus, avoiding the possibility of spoiling the user’s experience and consequently chasing him off the page.

 For you, the Marketer, the need to acquire as much user data as possible is natural.
-Despite the temptation, however, Landing Pages’ forms should be the last place to ask your leads for too much details.
+Despite the temptation however, Landing Pages’ forms should be the last place to ask your leads for too many details.
 Otherwise, you risk ruining that initial trust by bringing up some privacy issues and “losing” the lead.

 eMarketer estimated that in 2013, 73.4 % of the Internet users accessed the Web from a mobile device.
 We’ve been witnessing the tremendous growth of mobile devices for the last couple of years.
 Two out of three users will come to your Landing Page from a mobile device.
 Failing to optimize your page accordingly and provide the appropriate experience will undoubtedly have a fatal consequence to your genuine lead nurturing efforts.

 Knowing the 10 Dont's of landing page design, take a look at the 5 Do's.